-- TM will consist of a contraflow system (with night-time working).
-TM has potential to cause temporary levels of disruption to road users (i.e. congestion and increased travel times). - The layby within the scheme will be inaccessible during the works which has potential to cause disruption to road users. - Core path ID54 will not be impacted by the works due to sufficient distancing and the works taking place within the carriageway boundary only. - Construction site lighting during night-time hours could cause disturbance for residential properties in close proximity. - There will be no impact on land take from private land and/or community facilities as a result of the scheme as all works will be contained within the carriageway boundary.
+- TM will consist of lane closures and a contraflow system (with night-time working).
+TM has potential to cause temporary levels of disruption to road users (i.e. congestion and increased travel times). - Local accesses will be temporarily obstructed for short periods of time during construction. - Construction site lighting during night-time hours could cause disturbance for residential properties in close proximity.

-- Advance traffic signs will be placed prior to works in an effort to minimise disturbance to vehicular travellers, and will inform road users of expected duration, timings, and any temporary TM arrangements/restrictions. - There will be no impact on land take from private land and/or community facilities as a result of the scheme as all works will be contained within the carriageway boundary. - Artificial site lighting will be directional and pointed away from residential properties.
+- Advance traffic signs will be placed prior to works in an effort to minimise disturbance to vehicular travellers, and will inform road users of expected duration, timings, and any temporary TM arrangements/restrictions. - Artificial site lighting will be directional and pointed away from residential properties.